Traffic Jams Accessibility Report

 If you want to play Traffic Jams, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Traffic Jams has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Traffic Jams, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Traffic Jams which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Traffic Jams, and offer accessibility features for Navigation:

-Traffic Jams has 3 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Traffic Jams which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Specific button operation required to play